-Following the date that the exemption from application of Section 162(m) of the Code ceases to apply to awards, the maximum number of shares with respect to which options and stock appreciation rights may be granted to any participant in any calendar year will be 2,500,000 shares of Common Stock.
-In connection with a participant's commencement of service with us, a participant may be granted options and stock appreciation rights for up to an additional 500,000 shares that will not count against the foregoing limitation.
-In addition, following the date that the exemption from application of Section 162(m) of the Code ceases to apply to awards, for awards of restricted stock and restricted stock and restricted of Common Stock that are intended to be "performance-based compensation" (within the meaning of Section 162(m)), the maximum number of shares with respect to which such awards may be granted to any participant in any calendar year will be 2,500,000 shares of common stock.
+Following the date that the exemption from application of Section 162(m) of the Code ceases to apply to awards, the maximum number of shares with respect to which options and stock appreciation rights may be granted to any participant in any calendar year will be 125,000 shares of Common Stock.
+In connection with a participant's commencement of service with us, a participant may be granted options and stock appreciation rights for up to an additional 25,000 shares that will not count against the foregoing limitation, without giving effect to the Stock Consolidation.
+In addition, following the date that the exemption from application of Section 162(m) of the Code ceases to apply to awards, for awards of restricted stock and restricted shares of Common Stock that are intended to be "performance-based compensation" (within the meaning of Section 162(m)), the maximum number of shares with respect to which such awards may be granted to any participant in any calendar year will be 125,000 shares of common stock.
 The limits described in this paragraph are subject to adjustment in the event of any change in our capital structure as described below.

 The terms and conditions of awards shall be determined by the Administrator, including the vesting schedule and any forfeiture provisions.
-Awards under the plan may vest upon the passage of time or upon the attainment of certain the plan may be determined by the Administrator, including the vesting schedule and any forfeiture provisions.
-Awards under the plan may vest upon the passage of time or upon the attainment of certain the plan may be determined by the Administrator, including the vesting schedule and any forfeiture provisions. performance criteria.
+Awards under the plan may vest upon the passage of time or upon the attainment of certain performance criteria.
 The performance criteria established by the Administrator may be based on any one of, or combination of, the following:

-- increase in share price;earnings per share;
+• increase in share price;

+• earnings per share;

-- total shareholder return;
+• total shareholder return;

-- operating margin;
+• operating margin;

-- gross margin;
+• gross margin;

-- return on equity;
+• return on equity;

-- return on assets;
+• return on assets;

-- e return on investment;
+• return on investment;

-- operating income;
+• operating income;

-- net operating income;
+• net operating income;

-- pre-tax profit;
+• pre-tax profit;

-- cash flow;
+• cash flow;

-- revenue;
+• revenue;

-- expenses;
+• expenses;

-- earnings before interest, taxes and depreciation;
+earnings before interest, taxes and depreciation;

-- economic value added; and
+economic value added; and

-- market share.
+market share.